mtoensing/wp-verified-notice/readme.txt

 == Description ==

-Displays a notice at the comment section that the blog uses the gravatars service for commenter's user image.
+Displays a notice at the comment for the verification process

 == Installation ==